Here are the latest learning plans for schools in our area

 Virtual instruction resumed for students on Wednesday, January 6.
 Face-to-face instruction resumed for some students on Monday January, 4.
 Primary, elementary and intermediate schools continued 5-day a week face-to-face instruction during the weeks of January 4 and January 11.

 Middle and high school students remained on the A-B hybrid schedule during those weeks.

-Grades K-8 will returned to in-person learning 5 days a week starting March 22.
-Grades 9-12 have also started in-person learning.
+Grades K-8 will return to in-person learning 5 days a week starting March 22.

 Clover School District will remain in the A/B/C model for students and staff as they finalize installation of additional customized shields, hire additional bus drivers, and work towards implementation of the COVID vaccine for individuals in Phase 1B.